 Pastry Chef Megan Garrelts of Rye in Leawood, Kansas, also draws inspiration from traditional desserts.

-Her ‘anything goes’ policy drives her reinterpretation of baking classics.
-Megan Garrelts’ take on German chocolate cake features coconut ice cream, a dulce de leche sauce smeared into the glass, toasted coconut, chocolate soda and chocolate cake diced on top with whipped cream.
-“If you are working with a familiar sundae recipe, you can rearrange the components and the customer will still enjoy it, because it’s something that they know and understand.”
+Her "anything goes" policy drives her reinterpretation of baking classics.
+Garrelts’ take on German chocolate cake features coconut ice cream, a dulce de leche sauce smeared into the glass, toasted coconut, chocolate soda and chocolate cake diced on top with whipped cream.
+“If you are working with a familiar sundae recipe, you can rearrange the components and the customer will still enjoy it, because it’s something that they know and understand,” she says.

 Find Your Base

 The same unbending principles for cooking apply: a strong base and quality ingredients.
 To that end, Differ, Kellerhals and Garrelts all make their own ice cream, so that they can control the quality and balance flavors through texture.

 For example, the cream cheese recipe base for Kellerhals’ cheesecake ice cream is creamier and thicker, much like a custard.
 “Pairing it with a caramel sauce would be counterintuitive,” she says. “ It would be too creamy, ‘too one-note.’ ” Instead, she pairs the dish with a blueberry compote, which complements the creaminess of the ice cream, and finishes it with a bright note of lime zest and whipped cream.

 Much like iced cocktails, the melting speed of an ice cream sundae changes its viscosity.
 Layered dessert toppings are essential to maintaining complexity and balance of textures.